Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 The subtitle pretty much says it all.
 Stepping away from the “Polyamory 101” and “how to have healthy polyamorous relationships” style of guidebook that is so prolific, Boyle has instead chosen to focus on the practicalities of actually living a polyamorous family life in a world designed for monogamy.
 How do polyamorous people live together, and where?
 What if you want to live with your partner but can’t stand your metamour?
 How do polyamorous families manage finances?
 What about the children?
 All these, and more, are questions that countless polyamorous people have been asked and have asked ourselves.
 Boyle aims to tackle them and many more here.

-In preparation for writing this book, Boyle interviewed over 400 polyamorous people.
+In preparation for writing Monogamy, In This Economy?, Boyle interviewed over 400 polyamorous people.
 These people live in virtually every permutation of “three or more adults in one household” that you can imagine.
 I’m frankly in awe of the research that has gone into this book and the hours it must have taken.

 Boyle is US-American, and her book does naturally have a slant in that direction.
 Some of her research participants are located outside the US, though.
 Those individuals’ and families’ experiences provide useful insights into how geography, local laws and cultural norms can have an impact on polyamorous families.